 Since then Matt has competed in several Motorsport categories and in 2013 became the first person in the world with a major disability to compete in the Porsche one-make GT3 Cup Challenge series using custom designed hand controls developed by McElrea Racing.
-He currently competes in a purpose built Toyota Celica in the QLD 1600cc Improved Production series and is in the process of building a BMW 135 turbo so he can contest the Open Class in 2015.
+He has also competed extensively in a purpose built Toyota Celica in the QLD 1600cc Improved Production series.

 Matt has also been a member of the Australian Paralympics Alpine Ski team, competed in the Sydney to Hobart Yacht Race and acts as an Ambassador for Spinal Cure Australia.

-He is also training in a K1 Kayak and working hard to qualify for a spot on the Australian Paralympic Team heading to Rio in 2016.
+He is also training in a K1 Kayak and working hard to qualify for a spot on the Australian Paralympic Team.

 Maddy has been training in Taekwondo since the age of 6 and since then has accumulated nearly 50 medals including places in 12 National Championships.